TorchSpatiotemporal/tsl/docs/source/modules/data.rst

 Data structures
 ===============

-The module :mod:`tsl.data` contains all the classes and methods used in tsl to store, represent, and process spatiotemporal data in PyTorch.
+The module :mod:`tsl.data` contains all the classes and methods used in :tsl:`tsl` to store, represent, and process spatiotemporal data in PyTorch.

 .. toctree::